 In-ear headphones are often an underlooked segment of the massive earphone market.
-Yet, while those big, powerful over-ears might be your pride and joy, the portability of in-ears makes them a much more indispensable part of your daily routine — especially if you’ve got a daily commute on the bus or train, or take to an active liftestyle.
+Those big, powerful over-ear cans might be your pride and joy, but the portability of in-ear headphones makes them an indispensable part of your daily routine if you’ve got a daily commute on the bus or train, or take to an active liftestyle.

 As your go-to sonic companion, a quality pair of in-ears can be your best friend through good days and bad.
 And trading out those muffled stormtrooper Earpods from Apple for something with quality performance — and maybe a bit of individual style — can be a life changing transition.
 As such, we’ve collected a few of our favorite recent additions to the wide world of in-ears — some cost a mint, and some barely bend your budget, but all will make you a happy camper next time you hit the road.